mthmulders/puml-maven-plugin/README.md

 Finally, you can configure the plugin using the standard Maven plugin mechanism.
 Details are below.

+The [integration tests](tree/main/tests) contain more examples which are verified with each build of the plugin.

 ## Goals
 This plugin provides one goal.